browserengineering/book/book/animations.md

 First, we'll be able to start the animation quicker, since raster won't have to happen first.
-That's because whenever compositing reasons change, the browser has to re-do compositing and re-raster the new surfaces.
+That's because whenever compositing reasons change, the browser has to redo compositing and re-raster the new surfaces.

 Second, compositing sometimes has visual side-effects.
 Ideally, composited textures would look exactly the same on the screen as non-composited ones.
 But